Tony Hill (wide receiver): Personal life

 Hill is the CEO of Legends Sports Promotions, Inc., a company that raises funds for charitable organizations through celebrity basketball, softball, and football games as well as golf tournaments.
 It also manages athletes for motivational and promotional events.
 He is currently employed by the City of Allen Parks and Recreation Department as a Resource Development Manager.

 Hill and his wife Millie have four children.

+Hill credits his aunt [Bobbie] for helping him toward a better path and going out for sports when he was younger.